Looking to buy a bike for your child?

 If you’re looking for a first pedal bike for your child, I’d recommend you to stay away from bikes with a higher center of gravity and a short wheelbase.
-The reason is because they’re harder to ride, and there will be higher chances that the child might lose their balance much easier.
+The reason is that they’re harder to ride, and there will be higher chances that the child might lose their balance much easier.

-Bikes with a longer wheelbase will provide more stability and control for the child.
+Geek Tip : Bikes with a longer wheelbase will provide more stability and control for the child.

-Therefore, make sure to find a mid-rise handlebar which offers plenty of space for the knees and allows the child to lean slightly forward.
+Therefore, make sure to find a mid-rise handlebar that offers plenty of space for the knees and allows the child to lean slightly forward.
 This increases security, balance, and make it easier to pedal.

 While flat handlebars are very close to the frame in terms of height, mid-rise handlebars offer a decent height which allows children a better back posture while riding.